RohanChilukuri/stockmarketresearch/README.txt

 5. Input requested information
 6. View program output, text in the command line window and two graphs in separate windows

-For further information, read the project report titled "Buy-and-Hold vs Market-Timing".
+For further information, read the project report titled "Market-Timing".